GuiPimenta-Dev/trio-challenge/README.md

 - **Orders**: Have statuses (Waiting, Preparation, Ready, Delivered) and consume locations (In-house or Take away).
 - **Product**: Represents a product available in the catalog.
 It has properties such as name and variations.

+## State Design Pattern

+The Order entity in this project has been designed utilizing the State design pattern.
+The State design pattern is a behavioral design pattern that allows an object to alter its behavior when its internal state changes.
+Here are the advantages and trade-offs of using the State design pattern for the Order entity:

+### Pros

+- **Single Responsibility Principle**: The State design pattern organizes the code related to specific states into separate classes.
+Each state class is responsible for handling the behavior and transitions associated with that particular state.
+This promotes a clear separation of concerns and improves the maintainability of the codebase.

+- **Open/Closed Principle**: The State design pattern allows for the introduction of new states without modifying existing state classes or the context.
+This makes the system more extensible and reduces the impact of changes in the future.
+New states can be easily added by implementing a new state class that adheres to the state interface.

+- **Simplified Context Code**: The State design pattern simplifies the code in the context by eliminating heavy state machine conditionals.
+Instead of having complex conditional logic in the context to handle different states, each state class encapsulates its own behavior.
+This leads to cleaner and more modular code, making it easier to understand and maintain.

+### Trade-offs

+- **Overhead for Simple State Machines**: Applying the State design pattern might be considered overkill if the state machine has only a few states or rarely changes.
+If the order state machine is relatively simple and there are no plans for frequent changes or additions to the states, using the State design pattern may introduce unnecessary complexity.

+I decided to use the State design pattern for the Order entity based on the possibility to easily include new status scenarios in the future.

 ## Application Layer

 The application layer acts as an intermediary between the domain layer and the infrastructure layer.